Black metal: Vocals and lyrics

 Traditional black metal vocals are raspy and high-pitched, and include shrieking, screaming, and snarling.
 Death growls are sometimes used, but less often than the characteristic black metal shriek.
+Loudwire states that there is a distinct type of growl used in black metal known as "croaking", which the publication described as "a long, droning, deathly vocal that sounds as though it's coming from a reanimated corpse."

 Manish Agarwal of Time Out describes the lyrical content of black metal as "sacrilegious bile".
 Typically, lyrics are against Christianity and other institutional religions, often using apocalyptic language and include anti-authoritarian and anti-establishment messages against religious governments.
 Satanic lyrics are common, and many see them as essential to black metal.
 For Satanist black metal artists, "Black metal songs are meant to be like Calvinist sermons; deadly serious attempts to unite the true believers".
 Misanthropy, global catastrophe, war, death and rebirth are also common themes.
 Another common theme is that of the wild and extreme aspects of the natural world, particularly the wilderness, forests, mountains, winter, storms, and blizzards.
 Black metal also has a fascination with the distant past.
 Many bands write about the mythology and folklore of their homelands and some promote a revival of pre-Christian, pagan traditions.
 A significant number of bands write lyrics only in their native language and a few (e.g. Arckanum and early Ulver) have lyrics in archaic languages.
 Some doom metal-influenced artists' lyrics focus on depression, nihilism, introspection, self-harm and suicide.